zackhanni/Soma-website-classic/_posts/2015-08-02-rates-services.md

 Includes engineer, recording, mixing, mastering and file transfers for duration of time booked.

-Bulk Rate $450 for 10 hours (Time can be split across 3 sessions.
-Expires after 1 year.)
+Bulk Rate $450 for 10 hours

 **_All work must be done during studio time_**